franklonis-pepperonis/commuity-garden/README.md

 To Build and Run the project, open the project in xCode and run it.
 It should show up in the xCode Simulator.
   ***This will be updated after the MVP stage, where we will explain instructions to download and run the app on the phone.

-*** We implemented our AR portion seperately, but we ended up having trouble merging the two of them together.
-They both work seperately, but we hit a massive roadblock combining the two.